Human sacrifice: Biblical accounts

-Another probable instance of human sacrifice mentioned in the Bible is the sacrifice of Jephthah's daughter in Judges 11.
-Jephthah vows to sacrifice to God whatsoever comes to greet him at the door when he returns home if he is victorious.
+Another probable instance of human sacrifice mentioned in the Bible is Jephthah's sacrifice of his daughter in Judges 11.
+Jephthah vows to sacrifice to God whatever comes to greet him at the door when he returns home if he is victorious in his war against the Ammonites.
 The vow is stated in the Book of Judges 11:31: "Then whoever comes of the doors of my house to meet me, when I return victorious from the Ammonites, shall be the Lord's, to be offered up by me as a burnt offering (NRSV)."
-When he returns from battle, his virgin daughter runs out to greet him.
+When he returns from battle, his virgin daughter runs out to greet him, and Jephthah laments to her that he cannot take back his vow.
 She begs for, and is granted, "two months, so that I may go and wander on the mountains, and bewail my virginity, my companions and I", after which "[Jephthah] did with her according to the vow he had made."
+Jewish rabbis, Saint Jerome and Saint Augustine of Hippo state that the daughter of Jephthah was sacrificed, but not according to the will of the Judeo-Christian God, but in a cruel and arbitrary manner.

 Two kings of Judah, Ahaz and Manassah, sacrificed their sons.
 Ahaz, in 2 Kings 16:3, sacrificed his son. "...
 He even made his son pass through fire, according to the abominable practices of the nations whom the LORD drove out before the people of Israel (NRSV)."
 King Manasseh sacrificed his sons in 2 Chronicles 33:6.
 "He made his son pass through fire in the valley of the son of Hinnom ...
 He did much evil in the sight of the Lord, provoking him to anger (NRSV)."
 The valley symbolized hell in later religions, such as Christianity, as a result.

+affirms that Gentiles do sacrifices to demons and not to God.